Ownership group of NBA champion Boston Celtics is putting team up for sale

 The Celtics defeated the Dallas Mavericks in the NBA Finals last month to capture the franchise’s 18th championship.

-Boston Basketball Partners —- led by venture capitalist Grousbeck, his father and investor H. Irving Grousbeck, along with venture capitalist Steve Pagliuca — purchased the Celtics for $360 million from the Gaston family in 2002.
-The Gastons had previously owned the team since 1983.
+Boston Basketball Partners — led by venture capitalist Grousbeck, his father and investor H. Irving Grousbeck, along with venture capitalist Steve Pagliuca — purchased the Celtics for $360 million from the Gaston family in 2002.
+The Gastons had owned the team since 1983.

-One of the NBA’s original and storied brands, the Celtics were valued at $4.7 billion last year by Forbes, placing it behind only the Golden State Warriors ($7.7 billion), New York Knicks ($6.6 million) and Los Angeles Lakers ($6.4 billion).
+One of the NBA’s original and storied brands, the Celtics were valued at $4.7 billion last year by Forbes, placing them behind only the Golden State Warriors ($7.7 billion), New York Knicks ($6.6 billion) and Los Angeles Lakers ($6.4 billion).

 The current ownership group was in charge when the Celtics won the NBA title in 2008.

-Note: This story has been corrected to show that the New York Knicks are valued at $6.6 billion, not $6.6 million, and that the Dallas Mavericks recently sold for $3.5 billion, not $3.5 million.